 As mentioned earlier, passenger trains will be pulled by freight locomotives.
-The locomotive requirements for passenger trains are mentioned in section 1.5.23 - Rolling Stock.
+The locomotive requirements for passenger trains are mentioned at page 132.

 Maintenance Strategy

 The maintenance philosophy adopted for passenger car maintenance is one that will result in a system that is safe, dependable, cost-effective, and attractive.
 As such, passenger car maintenance activities should be structured and scheduled so as to minimize operational disruptions and achieve the highest system availability and passenger acceptance.